 Codecademy’s membership landing page, above, includes a bright and noticeable CTA button, photos, general information about the service, reasons why the service is beneficial for a user, and a description of each plan.

 A properly structured landing page increases the conversion rate significantly.
 However, if you don’t understand your audience, or if you’re not clear about what you want visitors to do, you shouldn’t hope for magic.

 In an era of the fast development of social networks, everyone can agree that having a social media presence is pretty important.
 And having your social media integrated with your landing pages is a great way to empower your business.

 Social media integration is one of the advantages of TemplateMonster’s Business – Corporate Landing Page Template, above.
 What exactly does it mean?
 Social media integration includes:

-- Social media buttons that let users easily “share” the landing page with their friends.
+- Share buttons that let users easily re-post the landing page with their friends.

-- A widget showing Facebook comments from your company’s page.
+- A widget showing Facebook comments on your company’s page.

 #12: Keep Design Intuitive and Simple